The early hours of Thursday, May 23, 1918, cling to your skin. Your body pushes against the heavy, muggy air as beads of sweat surface on your brow.

 The Axeman’s Beginnings

-In fact, no one realized anything was amiss until around 4:45 am.
+No one realized anything was amiss until around 4:45 am.
 Strange groans from an adjacent room woke Andrew Maggio up from a deep, intoxicated sleep.

-Soon sunlight would break, and the discovery in Joseph’s room would set the beginning of a nightmare that would grip New Orleans in terror for months.
+Soon, sunlight would break, and the discovery in Joseph’s room would set the beginning of a nightmare that would grip New Orleans in terror for months.

 The Idea of Vendetta